Small business: Concepts of small business, self-employment, entrepreneurship, and startup

 Many small businesses are sole proprietor operations consisting only of the owner, but many have additional employees.
 Some small businesses that offer a product, process or service, do not have growth as their primary objective.
 In contrast, a business that is created to become a big firm is known as a startup.
 Startups aim for growth and often offer an innovative product, process, or service.
 The entrepreneurs of startups typically aim to scale up the company by adding employees, seeking international sales, and so on, a process which is often but not always financed by venture capital and angel investments.
-Successful entrepreneurs have the ability to lead a business in a positive direction by proper planning, adapting to changing environments, and understand their own strengths and weakness.
-Spectacular success stories stem from startups that expanded in growth.
-Examples would be Microsoft, Genentech, and Federal Express which all embody the sense of new venture creation on small businesses.
+Well-known examples of startups that grew into large companies include Microsoft, Genentech, and Federal Express.

 Self-employment provides work primarily for the founders.
-Entrepreneurship refers to all new businesses, including self-employment and businesses that never intend to grow big or become registered, but startups refer to new businesses that intend to grow beyond the founders, to have employees, and grow large.
+Entrepreneurship refers to all new businesses, including self-employment and businesses that never intend to grow large or become registered, whereas startups refer to new businesses that intend to grow beyond the founders, have employees, and become large.